FireZenk/bigot/README.md

 Bigot
 ======
-A little _moustache like_ template engine but more semantic
+A little _moustache inspired_ template engine but more semantic.
+Bigot is easy to learn, read and write.

 How to install
 ------